sandokim/camera_calibration/README.md

   - DUSt3R 기본 모델로 pixel별 3D point를 예측했었습니다. 이 관계를 기반으로 focal length도 예측할 수 있습니다.
 - [MASt3R](https://github.com/naver/mast3r)
   - [MASt3R and MASt3R-SfM Explanation: Image Matching and 3D Reconstruction Results](https://learnopencv.com/mast3r-sfm-grounding-image-matching-3d/?utm_source=chatgpt.com)
+  - In MASt3R, a pixel i in image 1 and a pixel j in image 2 are considered as true match if they correspond to the same ground truth 3D point. i.e. Each local descriptor in a image matches at max only a single descriptor in the other image.
+The network is trained to learn such descriptors while penalizing non-matching feature descriptors using InfoNCE loss which is much more effective than a simple 3D regression loss, as used in DUSt3R.
+  - MASt3R effectively handles extreme viewpoint differences upto 180 degrees-scenarios that can be sometimes ambiguous to humans.
+This remarkable performance is primarily attributed to MASt3R and DUSt3R’s 3D scene understanding and image matching techniques
 - [DKM](https://github.com/Parskatt/DKM)

 ### 기존 Image Matching의 문제점